 The Volunteer Handbook outlines expectations for all volunteers.
-The volunteer Director will review these expectations with you.
+The Volunteer Manager will review these expectations with you.

 What do I do if I have a problem or need help?

-Please share your concerns with the Volunteer Director or the staff member you are working with.
+Please share your concerns with the Volunteer Manager or the staff member you are working with.
 Do not hesitate to ask if you need more help.

 What is the sales tax rate?